The Return of Depression Economics and the Crisis of 2008: Chapter 7 Greenspan's Bubbles

 Krugman attributes blame to Alan Greenspan for the Dot-com and housing bubbles in the early 2000s.
 He details the flourishing economic conditions in which Greenspan became the chairman of the Federal Reserve and his subsequent reluctance to raise interest rates.
 Krugman suggests that loose monetary policy led to irrational investor behaviour and the stock bubble burst.
 Greenspan then lowered the interest rate to 1% which eventually stimulated the economy but led to larger mortgages, increased prices, and the housing bubble. further increased prices and led to the housing bubble.

 Chapter 8 "Banking in the Shadows"

 Krugman suggests that the 1999 repeal of the Glass-Steagall Act led to the development of banking institutions that weren't regulated by the Federal Reserve.
-Krugman suggests that this shadow banking system was the root of the global financial crisis and current financial crisis and as such should be regulated.
+Krugman suggests that this shadow banking system was the root of the 2008 financial crisis and as such should be regulated.

 Chapter 9 "The Sum of all Fears"

 Krugman highlights the importance of identifying bubbles and isolates similarities between the onset of the GFC, The Great Depression, Japan's lost decade and the Asian financial crisis.
 He thoroughly analyses the symptoms leading to the GFC including US liquidity, disruption of capital flows and a bursting real-estate bubble that deflated in 2005, but wasn't noticed until 2006.